ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     {: pre}
     Please be aware that following steps need to run agaist the same namespace.
 Take note of **namespace** via `br cr namespaces`

-## Build and deploy application to Kubernetes Cluster
+## Build and Deploy application to Kubernetes Cluster
 {: #run_app_in_kubernete_cluster}

 ### Build application producing Docker image and deploy it to Kubernete cluster